One Wild Night

 "One Wild Night" is a song by American rock band Bon Jovi.
 It was released on April 30, 2001, as a single from their 2001 live album, One Wild Night Live 1985–2001.
 It was written by Jon Bon Jovi and Richie Sambora, and produced by Sambora, Luke Ebbin and Desmond Child.
 The song became a chart hit in Europe, reaching the top 10 in seven countries.

 Release

-The song was originally released on Crush but a new alternate version of the song appeared on their live album, One Wild Night Live 1985–2001, and the compilation album, Tokyo Road: Best of Bon Jovi and this version was released as a single and featured a music video.
+The song was originally released on Crush but a new second version of the song appeared on their live album, One Wild Night Live 1985–2001, and the compilation album, Tokyo Road: Best of Bon Jovi and this version was released as a single and featured a music video.